 Nearly half of the light that reaches the surface of the earth is what we call infrared light.
 Wavelengths of infrared light range from 700nm to 1mm.
 It is electromagnetic radiation with wavelengths longer than those of visible light and shorter than radio waves.
 Therefore, infrared light is invisible to the human eye.
 Although the human eye cannot see infrared light, humans can feel it as heat.

 Both UV light and infrared light can be used to improve plant growth effectively.
-But UV light can cause skin cancer to humans and animals, while infrared lights can cause thermal damage to plants.
+But UV light can cause skin cancer in humans and animals, while infrared light can cause thermal damage to plants.
 A good LED grow light can dispense UV and infrared radiation in an adequate and proper amount.

 Want good supplemental UV light and infrared light from your plants, CONTACT US NOW!